 Denise Buchanan is a Psychoneurologist, University Professor, Child Protection Advocate, Sacred Garden Designer, International Speaker and Author.
 Her book entitled “Sins of the Fathers: A True Story of Rape and Deception in the Catholic Church and Spiritual Renewal,” gained global attention when she was the first to reveal her experience of being sexually molested and impregnated by a priest at age 17 in Jamaica.
 She recalls her experience and how she survived the childhood trauma as a testimony to help others heal.
 Denise has presented her case before the United Nations Committee on the Rights of the Child and the UN Committee Against Torture and was one of a few individuals who met with the Pope’s top Cardinals on the Clergy Sexual Abuse Issue.
 Denise is a Certified Domestic Abuse Counselor and completed a dual PhD in Psychoneurology & Spiritual Consciousness and Integrative Holistic Health and Thriving.
-She is creating the first organization in the Caribbean to address justice for children sexually molested by priests and works towards helping survivors heal from sexual trauma through integrating mind-body-spirit healing modalities and garden therapy.
+She is also the co-founder of the Get Business Smart Foundation in Jamaica which was created to train young people to develop a wholistic approach to life through integrating mind-body-spirit healing modalities and practical skills training.